 There is often pressure to renegotiate pricing and reimbursement levels, including, in particular, in connection with changes to Medicare coverage and reimbursement.
 Third-party payors continue to demand discounted fee structures, and the trend toward consolidation among third-party payors tends to increase their bargaining power over price structures.
 If third-party payors reduce their rates for our products and services, then our revenue and profitability may decline and our operating margins will be reduced.
 Because some third-party payors rely on all or portions of Medicare payment systems to determine payment rates, changes to government healthcare programs that reduce payments under these programs may negatively impact payments from third-party payors.
 Our inability to maintain suitable financial arrangements with third-party payors could have a material adverse impact on our business.
 Additionally, the reimbursement process is complex and can involve lengthy delays.
 Third-party payors may disallow, in whole or in part, providers' requests for reimbursement based on determinations that certain amounts are not reimbursable under plan coverage, that the services provided were not medically necessary or that additional supporting documentation is necessary.
-Retroactive adjustments may change and utilization of our candidate products, resulting in reduced revenue.
+Retroactive adjustments may change amounts realized from third-party payors.
+Delays and uncertainties in the reimbursement process may adversely affect market acceptance and utilization of our candidate products, resulting in reduced revenue.
 The unavailability or inadequacy of third-party coverage and reimbursement could negatively affect the market acceptance of our products and services and the future revenue we may expect to receive from those products and services.
 In addition, we are unable to predict what additional legislation or regulation relating to the healthcare industry or third-party coverage and reimbursement may be enacted in the future, or what effect such legislation or regulation would have on our business.